 5. Michigan State's Little Giants

-There are bold calls and then there is passing up a game-tying field goal in favor of a trick play for the win.
-When Notre Dame faced the Michigan State Spartans in 2010, head coach Mark Dantonio pulled out what was dubbed “Little Giants” to knock off the Fighting Irish in walk-off fashion 34-31.
+There are bold calls and then there is passing up a game-tying field goal in favor of a gadget play for the win.
+When Notre Dame faced the Michigan State Spartans in 2010, head coach Mark Dantonio pulled out what was dubbed "Little Giants" to knock off the Fighting Irish in walk-off fashion 34-31.

 4. Boise State's Circus

 The Boise State Broncos found themselves clinging to life when they faced the Oklahoma Sooners in the 2007 Fiesta Bowl.
 Down a touchdown on 4th-and-18 with 18 seconds left in the game, their hook and ladder play known as "Circus" thrust Boise State into overtime.
 They also had another trick play in the same game that you might be seeing later in this countdown...

 3. Presbyterian's Bounce Pass

-What happens when you’re a FCS team facing an ACC program?
+What happens when you're a FCS team facing an ACC program?
 You pull out something crazy like what the Presbyterian Blue Hose did in 2010.
-They would ultimately lose the game 53-13, but this high-risk, double pass touchdown landed them in the high-reward category, which I’m sure has led to a lot of failed attempts to reach the end zone using this same play.
+They would ultimately lose the game 53-13, but this high-risk, double pass touchdown downfield landed them in the high-reward category, which I'm sure has led to a lot of failed attempts to reach the end zone using this same play.

 2. Nebraska's Fumblerooski

 The 1984 Orange Bowl, the No. 1 Nebraska Cornhuskers were known for their wishbone offense led by Heisman winner Mike Rozier, a No. 1 overall pick in the NFL Draft Irving Fryer, and All-American quarterback Turner Gill.
-Playing for the national championship, who would have expected to run the “fumblerooski” for a touchdown!?
+Playing for the national championship, who would have expected to run the "fumblerooski" with an offensive lineman for a touchdown!?
 The Cornhuskers were beaten by the Miami Hurricanes, 31-30, but this play alone has stood the test of time.

 1. Boise State's Statue of Liberty Play